Guiding Team Members

 • Nori Lowe Henk

 My name is Nori Lowe Henk.
-I currently reside in Los Angeles with my partner and two kids.
+I currently reside in NorCal with my partner and two kids.
 I started getting involved in the KAD community because of my kids, to help them connect to their Korean roots, but I have to come realize that I need this community, too.
 In particular, spending time with Korean American Adopted women has been special, powerful, cogent, emotional.
 We are far from being alone in our experiences while at the same time our support group celebrates a diversity of unique experiences.
 I hope you feel a sense of belonging in this space, too.

 • Stacey Fargnoli